-The Subadvisor expects that the majority of the Fund's total returns will be generated from security selection of convertible securities.
+The Subadvisor expects that a majority of the Fund's total returns in excess of that of the Fund's benchmark will be generated from security selection of convertible securities.
 The Subadvisor's optimization process seeks to maximize total returns while minimizing expected risk and transaction costs.
 The Subadvisor measures risk at the portfolio level and on each instrument.
-The Subadvisor conducts performance measurement and risk analysis to seek to validate the accuracy of the investment process with the aim of achieving continuous improvement over time.
+The Subadvisor conducts performance measurement to seek to validate the accuracy of the investment process with the aim of achieving continuous improvement over time.